 Day 5: Urban Portland Exploration

-The final day of our adventure finds traveling through the coastal forests back towards Portland, where your guide will provide an overview of history and local culture, including a stop for artisan donuts and a chance to lunch like a local at a “pod” of local food carts.
-If you are continuing your travels with a stay in the city, your guide will drop you at your downtown hotel, or at the airport for those making their way home this evening.
+The final day of our adventure finds us traveling through the coastal forests back towards Portland!
+As we approach the city, we’ll delve into the history and local culture of Oregon’s metropolitan heart.
+We’ll stop for artisan donuts at a local institution and take advantage of Portland’s flourishing food scene with lunch at a “pod” of neighborhood food carts.
+After an enriching and delicious last day, we’ll go our separate ways.
+If you are continuing your travels with a stay in the city, we can drop you at your downtown hotel, or at the airport for those making their way home this evening.

 – END –